aleka07/pdf2json-gemini/prompt.md

       "Finding 2"
     ],
     "evaluation_metrics": ["List of metrics used to validate the results (e.g., 'Latency (ms)', 'Throughput (msg/s)', 'Model Accuracy (%)', 'Data Loss Rate')."]
   },
-  "relevance_to_my_project": {
-    "direct_applicability": "How can the methods or findings from this paper be directly applied to my specific project stack or goals?
-Be specific.", "relevance_score": "On a scale of 1 (low) to 5 (high), how relevant is this paper to the specified Section Code and my overall project?", "cited_ideas": ["List specific ideas, concepts, or warnings from this paper that are worth citing in my report for this section."]
-  },
   "keywords": ["List of 5-7 most important keywords from the paper."]
 }